Anand Lal Shimpi: Career

-Anand has been featured in USA Today, 20/20, 48 Hours, G4 and on Fortune Magazine.
-He has been one of the celebrity speakers at Computex 2003 in Taiwan.

 In 2013 he was named as an expert in the BBC's coverage of the Xbox One and PlayStation 4.

-On August 30, 2014, he announced his decision to retire from the technology publishing industry to work at Apple's hardware technologies division, and named longtime AnandTech editor Ryan Smith as his successor.
+On August 30, 2014, he announced his decision to retire from the technology publishing industry to work at Apple's hardware technologies division and named longtime AnandTech editor Ryan Smith as his successor.

 On February 15, 2020, Bloomberg reported that Anand sent confidential documents to Gerard Williams III after the latter had left Apple to form NUVIA.